Array class or the Python

-- We need to exhaust both lists.
+We need to exhaust both lists.
 Remember that the element count may be different by one element if the total length of the initial list is odd.

 if len(left) > 0 and len(right) > 0:

 For small lists this procedure is rather trivial for the core of a modern CPU.
 But what happens when a list has a significant size?
 We talked about parallelization.
-Without having to modify the code of the functions described previously, we could just divide our list in a number of sublists equal to the number of cores that we are able to occupy and assign to each a different process.
+Without having to modify the code of the functions described previously, we could just divide our list in a number of sub-lists equal to the number of cores at our disposal and assign each to a different process.

 Putting it all together

-I have written an annotated version of the code here (click to expand):
+I have written an annotated version of the parallel MergeSort version using Python multiprocessing:

-I have done some test runs on my VPS, which uses a 4-core CPU, Intel Xeon L5520 @ 2.27GHz, as /proc/cpuinfo declares.
-However, the test runs have led me to the (easy and obvious) conclusion that performance is not stable (surprise-surprise) since I am using a virtual machine.
+I have executed some test runs on a VPS, which uses a 4-core CPU, Intel Xeon L5520 @ 2.27GHz.
+However, available CPU time fluctuates due to other VMs consuming resources from time to time.
 All time measurements are in seconds.
-The 2 charts depict the change in processing time (y-axis) with the increase in the number of list elements (x-axis).
+The two charts display the change in processing time (y-axis) as a function of the number of list elements (x-axis).